A telemarketer can call me any time of day.

 Telemarketers keep their own "do not call" lists

 Telemarketers making exempt calls must maintain their own “do not call” lists.
-If you do not want to be called by these telemarketers, you can ask to be put on their do not call lists.
-They are obliged to do so within 14 days.
+If you don’t want to be called by these telemarketers, you can ask to be put on their internal do not call list.
+They are obliged to add you within 14 days.
 You may want to keep a record of the date of your request.

 Once you register on the National Do Not Call List, you can make a complaint about any violation of the telemarketing rules.
 For example, you might complain if: